mirrorz-org/mirrorz/README.md

 ## Data Format v1 (draft)

-Each mirrorS participating in MirrorZ should provide a `mirrorz.json` with the following fields.
+Each MirrorS participating in MirrorZ should provide a `mirrorz.json` with the following fields.

 ```json
 {